ia278/isaacanderson.co.uk-v4-v6/v6/README.txt

 These should be used in different situations, with different design patterns.

 Archive   - general archive pages, pagination
-Featured  - index and post pages, max of 3 displayed List      - search results & section archives, pagination Posts     - Any other situation, 'see more' button
+List      - search results & section archives, pagination Posts     - Index and post pages, 'see more' button

 ----------------------------------------